-Output power is supplied from a oil cooled transformer and rectifier with varistor diode protection.
-The transformer is rated at 100% duty cycle.
+Output power is supplied from a fan cooled transformer and rectifier with varistor diode protection.
+The transformer is rated at 100% duty cycle and is protected by a thermostat.

 The power is carried to the torch electrode by a cable within the hose set.
 Pilot arc connection to the nozzle is made via a current limiting resistor in the rear of the machine and a coaxial cable in the hose set.
 The HF arc ignition is fully automatic in operation, being powered from the torch power lines.

-The compressor, cooling fan, and water pump are the only "phase sensitive" components and it is essential to ensure that their direction of rotation is correct according to the installation instructions (see section 3).
-These components are protected by thermal / magnetic overload.
-If the overload should operate, after establishing the reason for the trip (e.g. missing supply phase).
+The compressor, and cooling fan are the only "phase sensitive" components and it is essential to ensure that their direction of rotation is correct according to the installation instructions (see section 3).
+These components are protected by thermal/magnetic overload switches.
+If an overload should operate, after establishing the reason for the trip (e.g. missing supply phase).
 It can be reset by first removing the machine cover then pressing the manual reset button on the overload unit situated behind the instrument panel.

-The water radiator and the pilot arc resistor, are cooled by an electric fan.
-A temperature sensing interlock on the duct protects the system against thermal overload should the cooling fail or be obstructed hence it is essential to ensure adequate air circulation around the machine at all times.
+The transformer, water radiator and the pilot arc resistor, are cooled by an electric fan.
+A temperature sensing interlock inside the transformer windings protects the system against thermal overload should the cooling fail or be obstructed hence it is essential to ensure adequate air circulation around the machine at all times.

-The air compressor is of the oil free, maintenance free, twin piston type fitted with two cleanable/replaceable inlet filters contained in black screw-in housings with a snap open lids.
+The air compressor is of the oil free, maintenance free, twin piston type fitted with two cleanable/ replaceable inlet filters contained in black screw-in housings with a snap open lids.